-- i.
+- a.
+All teachers and workers will use the following discipline measures: - i.
+If a child is behaving inappropriately, the teacher or worker will tell the child specifically what he/she is doing that is not acceptable and state the appropriate behavioral expectations. - ii.
 If this measure proves ineffective, the child will be guided to another activity.
-If inappropriate behavior continues, the child may be placed at a table to work alone, yet remain in the room. - ii.If the child's disruptive behavior continues after such measures have been taken, parents or guardians will be notified and asked to remove the child. - iiiNo physical punishment or verbal abuse of any kind will be tolerated. - 9.
-Open Classrooms: Classroom and/or child care rooms may be visited without prior notice by church staff, parents and/or other volunteer church workers at any time. - 10.
+If inappropriate behavior continues, the child may be placed at a table to work alone, yet remain in the room. - iii.
+If the child's disruptive behavior continues after such measures have been taken, parents or guardians will be notified and asked to remove the child. - iv.
+No physical punishment or verbal abuse of any kind will be tolerated. - 5.
+Open Classrooms: Classroom and/or child care rooms may be visited without prior notice by church staff, parents and/or other volunteer church workers at any time. - 6.
 Signing In and Signing Out: In keeping with the law of the Commonwealth of Virginia, all children under the age of 10 must be supervised, therefore the following sign in/sign out policy must be followed: - a.
-Teachers and leaders of children between the ages of 6 and 10 years of age must be provided a signed statement of release as to how the children are to be released from Franconia UMC supervision. - b.
+Teachers and leaders of children between the ages of 6 and 10 years of age must be provided a signed statement of release as to how the children are to be released from FUMC supervision. - b.
 Children under the age of 6 years must be physically signed out of an event by a parent or other designated individual. - c.
-In the case of older children, ages 10 and above, parents must physically take custody of the child from staff/volunteers or present a signed permission form stating that the child may leave on his or her own recognizance.

-11. Reporting of Child Abuse: see above section on the protocol to be followed.
-The Church Council shall review the Child Protection Policy and Procedures of Franconia UMC annually prior to the charge conference.
-A verification follow-up report will be made each year at Charge Conference to insure the integrity of the policy and procedures.
+In the case of older children, ages 10 and above, parents must physically take custody of child from staff/volunteers or present a signed permission form stating that the child may leave on his or her own recognizance. - 7.
+Electronic Media: All teachers and workers when contacting students or children via electronic means will include parents or guardians on communication.
+This will include texting, emails, and social media. - 8.
+Reporting of Child Abuse: see above section on the protocol to be followed.
+The Church Council shall review the Child Protection Policy and Procedures of FUMC annually prior to charge conference.
+A verification follow-up report will be made each year at Charge Conference to ensure the integrity of the policy and procedures.